karthik-dineshkkkk/AskDoubt/README.md

 # ASKDOUBT- VSCode Extension for Copilot

-This VSCode extension allows you to make calls to Groqcloud for information on selected text in the editor.
-It adds GPT-related query options to the right-click menu.
-You will need to enter and securely store a Groqcloud API key.
+This VSCode extension allows you to make calls to GroqCloud to retrieve information related to the selected text in the editor.

+To get started, you’ll be prompted to enter your Groq API Key, which will be securely stored in VSCode.

+Refer to the usage instructions below for more details.

 ## Installation